saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/espresso.md

 ## `devices`

-__Description__: Field for defining devices request.
+__Description__: Field for requesting a real device for the test.

-A real device can be selected using two different manner:
-- Specific device selection, through device IDs
-- Filtered device selection, with several contraints such as `name`, `platformVersion`, etc...
+You can request a specific device using its ID, or you can specify a set of criteria to choose the first available device that matches the specifications.

-When an ID is specified, it is prioritary on other settings.
+When an ID is specified, it supersedes the other settings.

 __Type__: *[]object*